BiggaHD/Solid_Secure_Server/README.md

 > > * passport-jwt,
 > > * passport-local

-> > Additionally it uses NODEMON as a development utility and MongoDB as a, well you guessed it, as a database. :smile:
+> > Additionally it uses NODEMON as a development utility and MongoDB as a, you guessed it, as a database. :smile:
 ___